 According to Blue Buffalo, the Blue Wilderness line of foods is designed to be a “sensible alternative” to raw diets.
-They provide high protein, you don’t have to add supplements to the diet, and kibble is a lot less messy than feeding raw for most dogs and it’s very convenient for most owners.
-Of course, people who feed a raw diet will point out that when you feed kibble you don’t get the benefits of a raw diet but you can read the section on raw diets if you would like to know more about feeding your dhttps://dogfood.guru/blue-life-protection/ogs raw.
+They provide a high protein so you don’t have to add supplements to the diet, and kibble is less messy than feeding raw for most dogs and very convenient for most owners.

-Blue Wilderness Chicken Recipe for Adult Dogs is a grain free food with good meat protein in the first five ingredients.
+Blue Wilderness Chicken Recipe for Adult Dogs is a grain-free food with good meat protein in the first five ingredients.
 The first three ingredients in the food are: deboned chicken, chicken meal, and turkey meal.
-Chicken and chicken meal are good sources of protein – 80 percent protein and 20 percent fat.
+Chicken and chicken meals are good sources of protein – 80 percent protein and 20 percent fat.
 They are also a good source of Vitamin B6 and Phosphorus, and a very good source of Niacin and Selenium.
-People debate whether whole chicken, such as deboned chicken, or chicken meal is better in dog food, but they are both good.
-Chicken meal has had most of the moisture and fat removed so it is a concentrated source of meat protein.
+The chicken meal has most of the moisture and fat removed so it is a concentrated source of meat protein.
 Turkey meal is similar and also a good source of protein, with slightly less fat than the chicken.

 The next ingredient in the food is peas which are more problematic.
 Peas are used in many dog foods today for multiple reasons.
-They do provide some protein – they are about 22 percent protein.
-And they are a good source of Folate, Iron and Manganese, and a very good source of Dietary Fiber, Vitamin A, Vitamin C, Vitamin K and Thiamin.
+Peas have about 22 percent protein and are a good source of Folate, Iron, and Manganese, and a very good source of Dietary Fiber, Vitamin A, Vitamin C, Vitamin K, and Thiamin.
 They are about 74 percent carbohydrates.
 But they can be problematic for some dogs and cause digestive problems.
 Their use in pet foods has not been studied extensively.
 They have been used in farm feeds for much longer and there is evidence that they can interfere with the digestion of vitamins and minerals and stunt growth if their use is not carefully monitored.

 The fifth ingredient is tapioca starch which, as you might suspect, is a starch or carbohydrate.
 Not every ingredient in a dog food needs to be a protein or packed with nutrition but this is certainly a filler-type of ingredient.
 It has very little or no nutritional value.
 It is probably used in the food to thicken the pet food and/or help the food keep its shape.
 Most pet foods have some kind of thickener in them.
 However, it is a little troubling to find this ingredient in the top five where you hope to find the most nutritious ingredients in the food.

-Other noteworthy ingredients in the food include: tomato pomace (source of lycopene).
-Some people disparage tomato pomace as a filler ingredient because it’s a by-product from tomato manufacturing but we like it because of the lycopene, linoleic acid (50 percent), and soluble fibers it contains.
+Other noteworthy ingredients in the food include tomato pomace (source of lycopene).
+It’s a by-product from tomato manufacturing but we like it because of the lycopene, linoleic acid (50 percent), and soluble fibers it contains.
 It’s also about 20 percent protein.
 When it’s added to pet food, tomato pomace usually makes up between 3 and 7 percent of the food.

 The food also contains a number of vegetables such as potatoes, carrots, and sweet potatoes which, in all honesty, probably contribute very little nutrition to the food.
 They are located far down the ingredient list and, when cooked at high temperatures, lose most of their nutritional value.